HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

-Going forward, two relevant questions for state highway safety offices (SHSOs) and law enforcement leadership are 1) does the public accept and want police to enforce traffic safety laws? and 2) what should be the future role of law enforcement officers in traffic safety enforcement?
+With changes in the role and function of traffic law enforcement, two questions germane to state highway safety offices (SHSOs) and their law enforcement partners are (1) does the public accept and want police to enforce traffic safety laws and (2) what should be the future role and function of law enforcement officers in traffic enforcement?
+Research is needed to help answer both questions.

 OBJECTIVE